Can tides explain the low dark matter density in Fornax?: Understanding the low dark matter density in Fornax

 We note that the analysis of \citet{tobeta} has shown that the deviations from a $\rho \propto r^{-1}$ cusp of the inferred density profile of Fornax from \citet{heating}, who used a broken-power-law dark matter density model, is at present consistent with the bias expected in spherical Jeans analysis when modelling an elliptical galaxy (with a Fornax-like on-the-sky ellipticity $e$ = 0.3) inside a cuspy CDM halo that is viewed along its minor or intermediate axis.
+As demonstrated in Fig.~\ref{fig9}, all of our Fornax analogues are consistent with the axisymmetric Jeans analysis of \citet{hayashi} within the 95~per~cent confidence levels.
 Analysis using larger spectroscopic samples will clarify whether ellipticity could be the culprit for Fornax's inferred density profile shape.

 In the end, Fornax's low density may owe to some combination of all of the above effects.
 To determine whether tides have played a role, we can hunt for Fornax's stream of unbound stars.
 While signs of tidal stripping in Fornax have not yet been detected \citep{walkerfornax,wangfornaxtidal}, we showed in this work that the tidal tails, if present, are expected to be seen over an area of $\sim100$~deg$^2$ with a surface brightness of $\sim35-36$~mag~arcsec$^{-2}$.
 Such tidal tails should be detectable in future surveys, if tidal effects are responsible -- wholly or in part -- for lowering the dark matter density in Fornax.